nlepage/catption/codelab.md

 }
 ```

-⌨ Execute this program by running `go run .`.
+⌨ Execute this program by running `go run hello.go`.

 ### Format the message